Emily Kapnek: Career

-Kapnek's new banner "Specifica Productions" (specificaproductions.com) launched in 2019 as part of her deal with ABC Studios, a three-year contract.
-Her former production company which worked with Warner Bros.
-Television was Piece of Pie Productions.
+Kapnek's new banner, Specifica Productions, launched in 2019 as part of her deal with ABC Studios, a three-year contract.
+Her former production company was Piece of Pie Productions, which worked with Warner Bros.
+Television.
 In February 2020, an ABC pilot order was signed for a show starring Quintessa Swindell for Wild Child, but there were no further developments on the project.
-In November 2021, it was reported that Kapnek is working again with Selfie star Gillan and Danny Elfman on a musical animation for Disney+ called Rhona Who Lives by the River.
+In November 2021, it was reported that Kapnek is working again with Selfie star Karen Gillan and Danny Elfman on a musical animation for Disney+ called Rhona Who Lives by the River.
+In July 2026, it was announced that Emily Kapnek will be the showrunner and writer for the HBO series Alan Opts Out, which is based on the book by Courtney Maum.

 Personal life

 In December 2008, Emily Kapnek married Dan Lagana.
 They have two children, Oszkar Nosek and Guy Lagana.